 - 3.6.1 The Local Government Finance Act 2012 replaced the Council Tax Benefit scheme with a new locally determined Council Tax Reduction Scheme (also known as a local Council Tax Support scheme) from April 2013.
 This is effectively now a Council Tax discount. - 3.6.2 Each local authority is required to annually set a local Council Tax Reduction scheme for working age claimants.
-The government continues to operate a statutory national scheme for pensioners, which provides pensioners with the same level of Council Tax support as they received under the previous Council Tax Benefit scheme. - 3.6.3 The local Council Tax Reduction scheme was initially funded through a specific central government grant set at 90% of each local authority's Council Tax Benefit expenditure.
-The government funding from 2014/15 has subsequently been rolled into the overall SFA / RSG settlement. - 3.6.4 In 2013/14 and 2014/15, the City Council agreed a Council Tax Reduction scheme which mirrored the previous Council Tax Benefit scheme, i.e. the City Council absorbed the governement's10% funding cut and did not pass the cut on to the borough's working age claimants.
-Technically this means that the Council Tax Reduction Schemes (Default Scheme) Regulations are mirrored within the City Council's local scheme, with the addition that War Disabled Pensions, War Widow, Pensions and Armed Forces Compensation scheme payments are disregarded in full when calculating a claimant's income. - 3.6.5 It is recommended that the Council should retain the same Council Tax Reduction Scheme in 2015/16. - 3.6.6 The Council has in previous years conducted two consultations on the Council's website in relation to the Council Tax Reduction scheme.
-The results were limited, but the vast majority of responses were positive.
-The Council also annually consults with the GLA.
+The government continues to operate a statutory national scheme for pensioners, which provides them with the same level of Council Tax support as they received under the previous Council Tax Benefit scheme. - 3.6.3 The local Council Tax Reduction scheme was initially funded through a specific central government grant set at 90% of each local authority's Council Tax Benefit expenditure.
+The government funding since 2014/15 has subsequently been rolled into the government's overall RSG settlement. - 3.6.4 Since 2013/14, the City Council has agreed a Council Tax Reduction scheme which mirrored the previous Council Tax Benefit scheme, i.e. the City Council absorbed the governement's 10% funding cut and did not pass the cut on to the borough's working age claimants.
+Technically this means that the Council Tax Reduction Schemes (Default Scheme) Regulations are mirrored within the City Council's local scheme, with the addition that War Disabled Pensions, War Widow, Pensions and Armed Forces Compensation scheme payments are disregarded in full when calculating a claimant's income. - 3.6.5 It is recommended that the Council should retain the same Council Tax Reduction Scheme in 2016/17. - 3.6.6 The Council has in previous years conducted two consultations on the Council's website in relation to the Council Tax Reduction scheme.
+The results were limited, but the vast majority of responses were positive. - 3.6.7 There is no statutory requirement to consult residents where there is no change to a Council's existing scheme.
+The Council has however consulted with the GLA and has discussed the continuation of the current scheme with local advice agencies.
+In both cases the Council received no negative feedback.